-The Tasmanian Health and Medical Human Research Committee (HMHREC) (Terms of Reference) is responsible for conducting scientific and ethical reviews of research involving:
+The Tasmania Health and Medical Human Research Ethics Committee (HMHREC) (Terms of Reference) is responsible for conducting scientific and ethical reviews of research involving:

 - Physiological, clinical and/or medical interventions